SNG History Committee

 The purpose of the SNG History Committee is to collect, preserve, and promote Seward’s history through history walks and tours, ‘memory night’ gatherings focused on various themes, celebrations such as King’s Fair, and interviews with long-time neighborhood residents and community leaders.
 They have been gathering and archiving information on the neighborhood since 1977.

 Visit the Seward Neighborhood Portal on the Minnesota Historical Society’s Placeography website to find out about neighborhood events sponsored by the committee, ways to get involved, and to browse through old photographs of Seward people and places.

-To learn more about the history of dozens of buildings and sites in Seward visit theSeward Neighborhood Page at Placeography.
-Placeography is a wiki website, so all are invited to add photographs and historical information on their ‘place’ in Seward!
+To learn more about the history of dozens of buildings and sites in Seward visit the Seward Neighborhood Page at Placeography.
+All are invited to add photographs and historical information on their ‘place’ in Seward!